nhsconnect/FHIR-NRLS-API/pages/integration/integration_personal_demographics_service.md

 ### 2. Spine Mini Service PDS (SMSP)

-NRL systems MAY utilise the [Spine Mini Service Provider for PDS](https://developer.nhs.uk/library/systems/nhs-digital-smsp-pds/){:target="_blank"} (SMSP) as a lighter weight alternative to integrating with the full Spine Personal Demographic Service (PDS).
+NRL systems MAY utilise the [Spine Mini Service Provider for PDS](https://developer.nhs.uk/library/systems/nhs-digital-smsp-pds/){:target="_blank"} (SMSP) as a lighter weight alternative to integrating with the full Spine Personal Demographics Service (PDS).

 {% include important.html content="As the SMSP service does not return multiple possible matches for the patient it is typically only suitable to be used where there is enough information to achieve a single matched trace." %}